Meet Bruce Watts. He’s giving forward by teaching young adults accountability, respect and integrity.

-A former Senior Director at TriMet, Bruce and his wife now live in Astoria, but he regularly returns to Portland to mentor young men through the Coalition of Black Men.
+A former Senior Director at TriMet, Bruce and his wife now live in Astoria, but he regularly returns to Portland as a senior mentor to young men through the Coalition of Black Men.
 While in Portland, he also serves as Board Chair of Albina Opportunities Corporation, and as a Board member with the Urban League and the Metropolitan Contractor Improvement Partnership, three organizations also focused on empowering African Americans and others to improve their lives.

 A father of two, Bruce recognizes the need for role models and believes in the Coalition’s philosophy of teaching youth accountability, respect for family, spirituality, justice and integrity.

 In recent years, staff from Portland Public Schools reached out to the Coalition of Black Men out of concern that young black males faced disproportionate discipline in local schools.